 If you have not read Good in Bed, do read it if you get a chance.
 It is a really good read, and far better than it’s rather suggestive title and cover would imply.
 It is also far better than this rather tepid sequel.

 Certain Girls takes place about 15 years after Good in Bed ends.
-Cannie Shapiro (the heroine in Good in Bed) is now happily married to her dream guy, and she has a 13 year old daughter (from a previous relationship).
-She spends her time ghost-writing some science fiction novels and planning how to organize her daughter (Joy’s) upcoming bat mitzvah.
+Cannie Shapiro (the heroine in Good in Bed) is now happily married to her dream guy, and she has a 13-year-old daughter (from a previous relationship).
+She spends her time ghost-writing some science fiction novels and planning how to organize her daughter’s (Joy’s) upcoming bat mitzvah.

-Cannie’s husband Peter is dreaming about having another baby and convinces his wife to try out for another baby.
+Cannie’s husband, Peter dreams about having another baby and convinces his wife to try out for another baby.
 Following the trauma of Joy’s birth, Cannie’s not able to have more children, so it means finding a surrogate.

-The story alternates between Joy’s and Cannie’s points of view, so it makes it easy for the reader to understand their motivations.
+The story alternates between Joy’s and Cannie’s points of view, making it easy for the reader to understand their motivations.

 Eventually, this is a family story that revolves around how mother and daughter resolve various issues that are tearing the family apart, and the life lessons they learn along the way.